 Want to learn more about workplace bullying and how to tackle it?
-This article delves deep into the different types of bullying in the workplace and empowers you with the knowledge to identify and address bullying behavior.
-Read on to understand the signs of workplace bullying and strategies for effectively resolving the issue.
+In this article, we tackle the different types of bullying in the workplace and empower you with the knowledge to handle a workplace bully.
+Read on to understand the signs and strategies for effectively resolving the issue.

 Bullying in the workplace, a disheartening but common phenomenon, occurs when an employee experiences a persistent pattern of mistreatment from others in the workplace, often resulting in a power imbalance.
 Workplace bullying can include tactics such as verbal, nonverbal, psychological, physical abuse, and humiliation.
 According to the Workplace Bullying Institute, this type of behavior creates feelings of defenselessness and injustice in the employee and undermines their right to dignity at work.